 Our General Management Executive MBA is global and transnational in scope and focuses on building each student’s “Personal Development Portfolio” that is tailored to his or her career objectives and aspirations.
 Our goal is to provide our students with skills, knowledge and experiences that can be immediately applied in the workplace.
-The EMBA program also includes summer residencies, each lasting 5-10 days, with the second summer having a residency in Israel, serving as a capstone experience.
+The EMBA program includes summer residencies, lasting 10-12 days at the end of the first year, with a summer residency in Asia, serving as a capstone experience.

 Below are our year one and year two courses.